 “(Parent interventions have) got to be balanced out with teens having the opportunity to be accountable for their own actions,” Sulaica says.

-Tara Lindsay, a professional nanny who does volunteer work with teens, agrees.
+Tara Lindsay, a professional nanny based in Waterford who’s done volunteer work with teens, agrees.

 “No parent wants to see their child struggle in life,” she says, but “sometimes when we think we’re helping, we have to look at what the long-term help will be.”